 Here’s a picture from the Biggest Menu of “pizza with fresh corn, balsamic marinated roasted red onions, mozzarella, smoked mozzarella topped with fresh chives.”
 I’m sold.
 I know that’s good.

 The LA Times has a recipe for potato pizza.
 Sounds like the trick is to slice the potatoes very thin to get them to cook.
-They put the potatoes with an white sauce, but I’m not a fan of white sauce on pizza, so would probably tweak the flavorings to go with marinara instead.
+I’m not a fan of white sauce on pizza, so would probably tweak the flavorings to go with marinara instead.

 Really, this can go on and on.
-There’s no end to the deliciousness of pizza, especially when you make your own, so I’ll stop there.
+There’s no end to the deliciousness of pizza, especially when you make your own.

 What unusual pizza toppings have worked for you?